Encrypted-Thoughts/DimensionPortalLinker/README.md

 Display the current settings for all dimensions.

+### `/portalLinker save`

+Save the current defined settings to the config so they'll apply on a server restart.

 ### `/portalLinker [dimension]`

 - dimension: `dimension` specify the dimension to define portal linking properties for.